AMA, Enterprise Group cut sod for construction of three-storey educational facility in Accra

 He stated that a temporary facility had been provided by the Assembly for the school children at Private Odartey Lamptey School to pave way for the construction of the new building.

-Mayor Sowah echoed the essence of role models in the community which he stated was captured in the Enterprise Group’s Financial Literacy Project being rolled out in the school.
+Mayor Sowah emphasised the essence of role models in the community which he stated was captured in the Enterprise Group’s Financial Literacy Project being rolled out in the school.

-He, therefore, urged other cooperate bodies to take up the cause in ensuring that the youth get a better and conducive environment to learn.
+He, therefore, urged other corporate bodies to take up the cause in ensuring that the youth get a better and conducive environment to learn.

 The Chief Executive Officer of the Enterprise Group, Keli Gadzekpo in his speech stated that the project forms part of the continuous effort at improving their Corporate Social Investment (CSI) programs.